Essex Heights PS has a very strong Science program.

 Tuesday 29th May 2018

 The International Competitions and Assessments for Schools (ICAS) is an independent, skills-based assessment program which recognises and rewards student achievement.
-Students in Years 3 to 6 may enter.
-Registration closes on 29th March 2018.
+For Years 3 to 5 students.

 The Science Talent Search (STS)

-The STS theme for 2018 is Australian Game Changers and Change Makers.
+The STS theme for 2018 was Australian Game Changers and Change Makers.
 For further information go to the website - http://www.sciencevictoria.com.au/sts/

 Sleek Geeks Science Eureka Prize